ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

         pip install git+https://github.com/unifyai/ivy.git

+#.
+Setup the interpreter from you environment in pycharm.
+   b.
+Going to settings -> project -> Python Interpreter
+   c.
+Clicking add interpreter (currently by clicking the ⚙ icon by the right side) which should open a new window.
+   d.
+Choosing "conda environment" from the left panel.
+Choose existing environment and select the drop down and you should find the path python in the environment.
+If you dont find it, you can run :code:`where python` in conda command line while the environment is activate and it should give the path which can be added manually.
+You may tick "Make available to all projects" so you will be able to find the interpreter from this environment in any future projects.

 Using venv
 ****
 This is a builtin package and doesn't require explicit installation.

 #.
 Open your teminal/cmd in the directory where you would like to have the folder with the environment files
 #.
-Create the environment by running the command below with any name you like.
+Create the environment by running the command below with a new environment name.
 We named it :code:`ivy_dev` like above.

     .. code-block:: none